dospunk/codelike/README.md

 a: pop the top two values from the stack, add them, and push the result to the stack

-p: print the ASCII character corresponding to the top value

-o: change direction: scan counter-clockwise and continue

 c: change direction: scan clockwise and continue

+d: pop the top two values from the stack, divide the top by the second, and push the result rounded down to the stack

 f: discard the top value from the stack

+j: take the top two values from the stack as coordinates (top val = x, second val = y) and go to those coordinates in the grid

 n: push a 0 onto the stack

+o: change direction: scan counter-clockwise and continue

+p: print the ASCII character corresponding to the top value

+r: reverses the direction

+s: pop the top two values from the stack, subtract them, and push the result to the stack

 u: push a number from user input to the stack

-d: pop the top two values from the stack, divide the top by the second, and push the result rounded down to the stack

-s: pop the top two values from the stack, subtract them, and push the result to the stack

-j: take the top two values from the stack as coordinates (top val = x, second val = y) and go to those coordinates in the grid

 e: end the program